MicrosoftDocs/cpp-docs/docs/mfc/tn035-using-multiple-resource-files-and-header-files-with-visual-cpp.md

 #### Read-Only Symbol Directives

 Although Visual C++ only edits one header file for any given `.RC` file, Visual C++ supports references to symbols defined in additional read-only header files.
-The **Read-Only symbol Directives:** section in the **Resource Includes** dialog lets you specify any number of additional read-only header files as Read-Only Symbol Directives.
+The **Read-Only Symbol Directives:** section in the **Resource Includes** dialog lets you specify any number of additional read-only header files as Read-Only Symbol Directives.
 The "read-only" restriction means that when you add a new resource in the `.RC` file, you can use a symbol defined in the read-only header file.
 However, if you delete the resource, the symbol still remains defined in the read-only header file.
 You can't change the numeric value assigned to a read-only symbol.

 #### Compile-Time Directives